eddiejoe-antonio/uber-study/README.md

 # Running the Script

-1. To get started, clone the repo using a code editor.
+1. To get started, clone the repo using a code editor by running "git clone https://github.com/eddiejoe-antonio/uber-study.git"
 3. Download PARQUET datasets from the [TLC](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page)
-4. Re-name files as needed and check the files names and directories to ensure both code files are referencing the correct data
+4. Re-name files as needed and check the files names and directories to ensure both code files are referencing the correct data.
+One place to look is cell 2 of Uber_Trip_Processing.ipynb.
-5. At this point, you can eitherload datasets into the Jupyter notebook titled TLC_Trip_Processing, running the script cell by cell, or you can run the whole file by typing "python TLC_Trip_Processing" into your integrated terminal
+5. At this point, you can eitherload datasets into the Jupyter notebook titled TLC_Trip_Processing.ipynb, running the script cell by cell, or you can run the whole file by typing "python TLC_Trip_Processing.ipynb" into your integrated terminal
-6. Use any exports for processing in the Jupyter notebook titled Uber_Trip_Processing, once again checking file names and directories against the code and running the script through an integrated terminal or a Jupyter Notebook environment
+6. Use any exports for processing in the Jupyter notebook titled Uber_Trip_Processing.ipynb, once again checking file names and directories against the code and running the script through an integrated terminal or a Jupyter Notebook environment
 7. Export processed data to a directory where you can find it, and use as needed!

 # Disclaimer